AmericanCouncils/AyamelResourceApiServer/src/Ayamel/SearchBundle/README.md

   * runs in separate process as a rabbitmq "consumer"
 * Provides Ayamel API listeners that publish messages to rabbitmq when resources and relations are modified
 * Provides the `/search` route & controller to expose search to end clients via a simpler API
+* Individual resources can be indexed via the "resource:index <resourceId>" command.